Protect Your Pets From Summer’s Heat

 - Never, ever leave your pet alone in the car.

 According to the American Veterinary Medical Association, hundreds of pets die from heat exhaustion and heatstroke each year when they are left in parked vehicles.
 Even on a 70-degree day, the temperature inside your car can reach nearly 100 degrees Fahrenheit in 20 minutes.
 If the outdoor air temperature is 90 degrees Fahrenheit, a vehicle’s interior temperature can climb to almost 120 degrees Fahrenheit in 20 minutes.
 Cracking the windows open and parking in the shade have little effect on the vehicle’s interior temperature.
 This can mean serious trouble for dogs and cats.
-So while your pet might love car rides with you, he may be better off at home during hot weather.
+So while your pet might love car rides with you, they may be better off at home during hot weather.

 - Change up your dog’s exercise routine.